sid-jo/sid-jo/README.md

 # Welcome👋

-I'm a student at UC San Diego specializing in machine learning and data science with a deep passion for practical AI.
+I'm young professional and recent graduate from UC San Diego specializing in machine learning and data science with a deep passion for practical AI.
 For the past few years I've been developing my skill set to span all things from statistical modeling, machine learning, and artificial intelligence.
 Feel free to scroll around and check out my work!

-🌱 **Currently learning:** Databricks and related big data frameworks
+🌱 **Currently learning:** Docker, Kubernetes, and related cloud-native applications
 <br>
-🔭 **Current interests:** LSTM networks, GenAI
+🔭 **Current interests:** Generative AI, Formal Logic

 Let's Connect 📲
 ---